PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 This documentation shares concrete examples of how to use PharmCAT to batch process multiple samples in a High-Performance Computing (HPC) environment.

 We expect readers to be familiar with using both PharmCAT's [VCF preprocessor](/using/VCF-Preprocessor) and the core [PharmCAT tool](/using/Running-PharmCAT).
-In addition to the documentation, we also have a [tutorial](https://github.com/PharmGKB/PharmCAT-tutorial) available that walks you through working with real genetic data sets.
+In addition to this documentation, we also have a [tutorial](https://github.com/PharmGKB/PharmCAT-tutorial) available that walks you through working with real genetic data sets.

 ---